hellowhirl/productivity-scripts/README.md

   The moment the ad comes up you can push the button (default is set to "0" key) to skip, without having to wait the standard 5 seconds or so.
   If another ad comes on during the same video the one-button-skip will still continue to work.

+### accuweather.js

+- Remove ads and recommended content in side panel for hourly and daily forecasts on https://www.accuweather.com

+- Shrink temperature row stylings for easier reading and getting a quicker glimpse of forecasts